KSP-KOS/KOS/doc/source/commands/flight.rst

 .. warning:: **SAS OVERRIDES kOS**

-    With the current implementation of flight control, you may now leave ``SAS`` turned on in ``"STABILITYASSIST"`` mode, and it will not override **kOS**'s attempts to steer the ship.
-However, it will fight and/or override **kOS**'s attempts to steer when using any other mode.
-In order for **kOS** to be able to turn the ship in other modes, you need to set ``SAS OFF`` or ``SET SASMODE TO "STABILITYASSIST"``.
-You should take care in your scripts to manage the use of ``SAS`` and ``SASMODE`` appropriately.
-It is common for people writing **kOS** scripts to explicitly start them with a use of the ``SAS OFF`` and/or ``SET SASMODE TO "STABILITYASSIST"`` commands just in case you forgot to turn it off before running the script.
+    However, SAS will tend to fight and/or override **kOS**'s attempts to steer.
+In order for **kOS** to be able to turn the ship, you need to set ``SAS OFF``.
+You should take care in your scripts to manage the use of ``SAS`` appropriately.
+It is common for people writing **kOS** scripts to explicitly start them with a use of the ``SAS OFF` command just in case you forgot to turn it off before running the script.
 You could also store the current state in a temporary variable, and re-set it at the conclusion of your script.